 I don't want to cry in my room or in the bathroom/shower any more.

-The teenager's mother appears to have a classic case of borderline personality disorder.
+The teenager's mother appears, in my view, to have a classic case of borderline personality disorder.
 The central feature of a borderline diagnosis is overly strong emotional reactions.
 People with this diagnosis struggle with a hyper-reactive amygdala, the part of the brain that controls the frequency and intensity of emotional responses.

-Though some individuals with borderline issues mainly experience anxiety and depression, many if not most who get this diagnosis have frequent episodes of raging.
-At core therefore BPD appears as an anger disorder.
+Though some individuals with borderline issues mainly experience anxiety and depression, many (if not most) who get this diagnosis have frequent episodes of raging.
+At its core, therefore, BPD appears as an anger disorder.

 As Liz so wisely observes, younger children assume that their parent knows best, and that they must have done something terrible, or be terrible kids, to have aroused the parent's wrath.
 They believe that the painful name-calling and accusations that a raging parent screams at them must be valid.
 As Liz also describes, even a mature teen like herself still finds her parent's rages upsetting and frightening.

-Strong emotions typically give rise to narcissistic inability to hear others' concerns.
-Like anyone who is experiencing strong anger, when people with borderline patterns feel angry they tend to think that what they want is holy and what others want is irrelevant.
-People with borderline personalities often fall into this non-listening error.
+Strong emotions typically give rise to a narcissistic inability to hear others' concerns.
+Like anyone who is experiencing strong anger, when people with borderline patterns feel angry, they tend to think that what they want is holy and what others want is irrelevant.
+People with borderline personalities often fall into the trap of this non-listening error.
 They feel totally justified in their fury because they see the situation only from their point of view.

-At the same time, narcissistic individuals believe that "it's all about me."
-That belief leads to personalizing, that is, taking personally, as an action intended to hurt them, whatever occurs that they dislike.
-Liz's mother personalizes Liz's having spilled dog food, assuming that the mistake was an act intended to hurt her.
-Rage at Liz was the result in this case of a mother's narcissistic way of viewing the world.
+At the same time, narcissistic individuals believe that "It's all about me."
+That belief leads to personalizing—that is, taking personally, as an action intended to hurt them, whatever occurs that they dislike.
+Liz's mother may have personalized Liz's having spilled dog food, assuming that the mistake was an act intended to hurt her.
+Rage at Liz was the result, in this case, of a mother's narcissistic way of viewing the world.
 This intertwining of borderline emotional hyper-reactivity and narcissistic functioning is common.
 The two syndromes often co-occur.

 At the same time, Liz expresses her painful awareness that her mom does have a second side.
-Like many individuals with BPD, narcissism and excessive anger, she can be kind, fun, loving, smart and even very successful in their public lives.
+Like many individuals with BPD, narcissism, and excessive anger, she can be kind, fun, loving, smart, and even very successful in public life.
 At home, however, the anger erupts.
-Her mom is like the girl in the nursery rhyme who is a "girl with a curl, right in the middle of her forehead; when she was good she was very very good and when she was bad she was horrid."
+Her mom is like the girl in the nursery rhyme: A "girl with a curl, right in the middle of her forehead; when she was good she was very, very good and when she was bad she was horrid."